Svanteberg/DeepLearningCourse_UMU/Lab1/README.md

   1. Loading data and creating augmented data (for the MNIST data set there is also the possiblity of generating synthetic data).
   2. Visualizing the data
   3. Building a network
-  4. Training the network, with the option of performing transfer learning.
+  4. Training the network, with the option of performing (a light version of) transfer learning.
   5. Evaluation of the network by confusion matrix and testing prediction capability of manually drawn figures.
   6. Visualization of the activations.